What to Do in Case of Hemorrhoidal Bleeding and Severe Pain?

 Which Creams Should Not Be Used for Long Periods?

 Some topical creams used in hemorrhoid treatment provide short-term relief but are not recommended for long-term use.
-In particular, corticosteroid-containing creams can lead to skin thinning and weaken the local immune system over time.
-Additionally, frequent use of local anesthetic creams may cause loss of sensitivity and irritation.
+In particular, corticosteroid-cont Additionally, frequent use of local anesthetic creams may cause loss of sensitivity and irritation.
 It is important to follow a doctor’s recommendations regarding usage duration.

 Situations That Cannot Be Treated at Home

 Home treatments can help relieve symptoms in mild to moderate hemorrhoid cases.
-However, certain situations require medical intervention.
-A healthcare provider should be consulted if the following symptoms appear:
+However, cert A healthcare provider should be consulted if the following symptoms appear:

 In such cases, a doctor should be consulted without delay.